calvinhe1/SpotifyPlaylistGenerator/README.md

 7. Click on ‘Create Playlist’
 8. On your Spotify account, you will see the newly generated playlist with all of the applied filters on the target playlist in step #2

+**Note**: The only mandatory fields are the playlist link and one of artists, genres, or the year.
+Not providing one of the fields simply exempts a filter being applied for that field.

 ## Editing a playlist

 If a user wants to change the filters for a created playlist, e.g. want to consider additional artists or no longer consider a genre, then the user can select the “Playlists” button above, select the desired playlist, then edit the form the same way the form was filled out in the creating playlist step.